andrewMacmurray/realworld-hasura/infrastructure/README.md

 ### Pieces

-- The configuration manages 1 heroku instance (`actions server`) and 1 aws RDS instance
+- The configuration manages 1 heroku instance (`hasura server`) and 1 aws RDS instance
 - Deployment of Docker image to the instance is handled separately

 ### Running plans and applies